Natural, artificial and synthetic fibres:

 6.3 million tons (5% of the total 124 million rounds of fiber produced)

-Created to duplicate the characteristics of silk both in terms of construction (fiber from extrusion process) and effects (shininess and lightness) so much so that it was defined and marketed as artificial silk, a denomination later abolished due to counterfeiting compared to natural silk.
+Created to duplicate the characteristics of silk both in terms of construction (fibre from extrusion process) and effects (shininess and lightness) so much so that it was defined and marketed as artificial silk, a name later abolished due to counterfeiting compared to natural silk.

 When subjected to analysis, the different viscose fibres do not show the presence of original natural elements, as these are completely chemically modified by the production process.